TeskaLabs/asab/docs/reference/services/service-discovery.md

 ## Client - Using Service Discovery

-As all services are being "server" and "client" at the same time, all requirements stated for server microservice are valid for the client one, as well.
+All services are being "server" and "client" at the same time.
+This paragraph describes how to discover (as a client) a service in the cluster.

-### Call API using service discovery
+### Call API using DiscoveryService.session()

 Once the service propagates itself into ZooKeeper, other services in the cluster can use its API.